Penicillin Playbill: How Alexander Fleming Discovered Lysozymes and Penicillin

 He published these results in 1929 in the British Journal of Experimental Pathology.
 However, he wasn’t able to isolate the mold juice, and the scientific community wasn’t that ecstatic about the whole thing.

-For his discovery of penicillin, he won the Nobel Prize in 1945.
+It wasn't until 1945 that Alexander Fleming received the Nobel Prize for his discovery of penicillin.
 He also received several honorary degrees and several awards such as a Knight Bachelors by King George VI and a Knight Grand Cross of the Order of Alfonso X the wise.
 Time Magazine names Fleming one of the 100 most important people in the 20th century.
+Sir Alexander Fleming has also voted the 3rd greatest Scot of all time.

 Fleming didn’t study penicillin that much after his discovery, although he did stay and research.
 He didn’t seem to have any more lucky discoveries.
-He died March 11th, 1955, and was buried in St. Paul’s Cathedral.
+He died on March 11th, 1955 of coronary thrombosis in his home.
+He was buried in St. Paul’s Cathedral.